 Employment and Community First (ECF) CHOICES is the newest component of the CHOICES program.
 ECF CHOICES utilizes Medicaid managed care to provide home and community-based long-term services and supports for individuals with intellectual or developmental disabilities.
-In the State of Tennessee, an individual is considered to have an intellectual disability if they have sub-average intellectual functioning with related limitations in two or more adaptive skill areas: communication, self-care, home living, social skills, community use, self-direction, health and safety, functional academics, leisure and work, and those limitations are manifested before 18 years of age.
-Individuals with developmental disabilities are 5 years of age and older, who have mental or physical impairment (or both) that manifests before 22 years of age, that is likely to continue indefinitely and results in the same functional limitations as an intellectual disability.
-ECF CHOICES is specifically geared toward promoting and supporting integrated, competitive employment and independent, integrated community living as the first and preferred option for individuals with I/DD.
+To be eligible to participate in ECF CHOICES, a person must meet the definition of intellectual disability located at T.C.A. § 33-1-101(16), or the definition of developmental disability located at T.C.A. § 33-1-101(11).
 Eligibility for ECF CHOICES will proceed in two phases.
 Phase 1 will commence upon implementation of ECF CHOICES and assurance of plan readiness.
 Phase 2 will begin 60 days after the State notifies CMS that its eligibility systems are ready to begin processing eligibility for the ECF CHOICES At-Risk Demonstration Group and the ECF CHOICES Working Disabled Demonstration Group.
 Benefits are the same in both phases.